M4vmCvrk/m4vmcvrk.github.io/games/help.md

 4. Read the games instalation instructions , maybe you have to install and/or enable something

 5. If the game somehow still doesnt work for you try to look up your error on google

+* * *

+## How to download multi-part games:

+1. Download all parts and put them in the same folder

+2. Select all parts with CTRL + LMB

+3. While all parts are selected right click and click on "Extract Here"

 [Back](https://m4vmcvrk.github.io/)